-- (a) Primary Production, Photosynthesis, Suspension/Filter Feeders, and Sight Feeders Increases in suspended sediment during construction could temporarily impact primary production, photosynthesis, suspension/filter feeders, and sight feeders; however, sediment suspension will be minor, temporary, localized, and will dissipate upon cessation of sediment disturbing activities. - (b) Actions taken to Minimize Impacts Implementation of erosion and sediment control measures in accordance with the SPPP will minimize the potential for sedimentation into Penhorn Creek.
+- (a) Primary Production, Photosynthesis, Suspension/Filter Feeders, and Sight Feeders Increases in suspended sediment during construction could temporarily impact primary production, photosynthesis, suspension/filter feeders, and sight feeders; however, sediment suspension will be minor, temporary, localized, and will dissipate upon cessation of sediment disturbing activities. - (b) Actions taken to Minimize Impacts - Implementation of erosion and sediment control measures in accordance with the SPPP will minimize the potential for sedimentation into Penhorn Creek.
 The plan will include measures such as the installation of silt fences, hay bales and/or fabric filters at the construction periphery, and vegetative stabilization of soils to prevent sedimentation.
 The SPPP and site-specific soil erosion and sediment control plan will be prepared in accordance with the Standards for Soil Erosion and Sediment Control in New Jersey, certified by the Hudson Essex Passaic County Soil Conservation District, and will be implemented as part of the Preferred Alternative's BMPs for construction.
-Jet grouting will be done within cofferdams to minimize the potential for discharges to the Hudson River.
-A Pollution Prevention

-Plan will be implemented for the in-water construction activities to minimize the potential for discharge of materials to the Hudson River during sheet pile installation and jet grouting activities conducted from construction barges.
-Consultation with NMFS is ongoing with respect to measures to minimize construction-related impacts to EFH due to temporary loss of forage area, and to anadromous species.
+Deep soil mixing will be done within cofferdams to minimize the potential for discharges to the Hudson River, and cofferdams will not be removed until the soilcrete has hardened.
+A Pollution Prevention Plan will be implemented for the in-water construction activities to minimize the potential for discharge of materials to the Hudson River during sheet pile installation and deep soil mixing activities conducted from construction barges.
+Consultation with NMFS with respect to additional measures to minimize potential impacts to Essential Fish Habitat and anadromous fish during migration was completed on March 17, 2021.
+As a result of consultation with NMFS.
+FRA will not conduct in-water construction activities, such as installation and removal of cofferdam structures, from January 21 through June 30 to minimize potential impacts to overwintering and migrating striped bass and to migrating anadromous species such as alewife and blueback herring.
+Once the cofferdams are completed, activities associated with the deep soil mixing could occur and will not have the potential to adversely impact Essential Fish Habitat.
 Any materials containing toxic metals or organics that may be recovered will be disposed of in accordance with federal, state and local regulations.